 In the map below, the Recycling and Bulk Center is identified with the letter “R”.

 The Recycling and Bulk Center is secured with an electronic access system.
+Hours of operation are 5:30 AM to 9:00 PM (Eastern time).
 Each home in Stover Mill is assigned an access card that is used to unlock the side (man) gate and the rolling gate.
 The card reader for each gate is located next to the gate.

-To access the center, simply touch the access card to the card reader.
+To access the center, simply touch the access card to the card reader and then operate the gate.
 The red light will flash green once and the gate will unlock.
 If the gate does not unlock, then the center may be closed or access has been removed from your account.

 Side Man Gate

 When the magnetic lock releases, the side gate will not open automatically.
 This gate has a spring installed to ensure it closes and contacts the magnetic lock.
-The tension of this spring and the residual magnetic effect on the plate will require a little effort to be opened.
+The tension of this spring and the residual magnetic effect on the plate will require a little effort to open when pulled from the outside or pushed from the inside.

 The magnet lock on the side gate will automatically engage after a short period (about 20 seconds) following access card or release button use.

-NOTE – There is a release button for the side gate inside the enclosure.
-Wave your hand in front of the “No Touch Exit” button.
-Its ring will quickly flash green – proceed to the side gate and push it to open.
+NOTE – There is a release button for the side gate inside the enclosure to the left of the side door.
+Gently press the exit button, proceed to the side gate and push it to open.
+This button does not unlock the rolling gate.

 WARNING – The rolling gate is heavy and may roll closed unexpectedly.
 Be sure to lower the securing post into the ground to keep the gate open.
 When done, raise the bar and rest its handle on the horizontal bar.

-While closing the gate, roll it slowly until the lock and pin meet.
+While closing the gate, roll it slowly until the lock and pin meet and engage.
 Rolling the gate fast and/or hard will result in misalignment and damage to the gate and lock.

 All persons utilizing the Recycling and Bulk Center are expected to conduct themselves in a responsible, courteous and safe manner, remaining in compliance with the rules and regulations of Stover Mill Community Association (SMCA).